Every protein linked to neurodegeneration

 Every drug approach targets one protein in one cell type.

-Ferroptosis crosses all of them.
+What if ferroptosis crosses all of them?

 Drug trials